smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ```

 Listing B shows some code to return a temporary object in two different scenarios:
-without RVO and with RVO.
+without URVO and with URVO.
 In both cases, the object value to return is unnamed and is
 created in the `return` statement.
 The comments in code call out the location and
 sequence of object creation and destruction.

-If RVO is not in effect, the code would create two objects: a temporary object in
+Without URVO, the code would create two objects: a temporary object in function `get_B`
-function `get_B` using the default constructor, and the object named `s` in `main` using
+using the default constructor, and the object named `s` in `main` using the copy
-the copy constructor.
-However, if RVO is in effect, the same code would create just one
+constructor.
+However, with URVO, the same code would create just one object.
-object.

-**Note:** Both GCC and MSVC perform RVO by default, and I have yet to find a way to
+**Note:** Both GCC and MSVC perform URVO by default, and it is not possible to disable it because C++17 guarantees copy elision when a temporary object is returned.
-disable RVO in either compiler.
-(In GCC 10.1, the option `-fno-elide-constructors` seems
-to disable only NRVO.
-Likewise `/Od` seems to disable only NRVO in MSVC.)

 ---
 {% include bookmark.html id="Listing B" %}

-##### Listing B: behavior without RVO and with RVO ([run this code](https://godbolt.org/z/GzGHC4))
+##### Listing B: behavior without URVO and with URVO ([run this code](https://godbolt.org/z/GzGHC4))

 <div class="row">
 <div class="column-2" markdown="1">
-<div class="column-head">Without RVO</div>
+<div class="column-head">Without URVO</div>

 ```cpp
 S get_B() {